dstolfa/BasicRegAlloc/README.md

 The `examples` subdirectory contains various example programs built on the library with various sample inputs for those programs.
 These are all built by default and can be run from the command line for experimentation.
+Each example has its own self-contained `README.md` that explains the purpose of the example and how it operates.

 ## Build